eiffelv/CSC317-ExpressAPI/README.md

 Eiffel Valentino's Implementation of Todos API from CSC 317 Class

 This server can run either with Hardcoded Data or using SQLite.
+[See below](#choosing-between-hardcoded-or-sqlite-database)

 ## API Documentation